alena-zayts/LLMs_for_integers_addition/README.md

 # Literature review:

-Recently, LLMs have shown impressive success on a wide range of tasks, including mathematical (Lewkowycz et al., 2022; Wu et al., 2022; Mishra et al., 2022) reasoning.
-Nevertheless, while LLMs can perform simple arithmetic operations, their performance falls dramatically when dealing with large numbers ([[a]](#6)).
-In fact, even when fine-tuning a PaLM-based model on 164B tokens of explicit mathematical content, one of its two most common failures is “incorrect calculation” (Lewkowycz et al., 2022).

-The first possible direction of solving the problem of addition of two long integers is to 'teach' language models the process of reasoning.
+The first possible direction of solving the problem of addition of two long integers as one of the mathematical problems is to 'teach' language models the process of reasoning.

+Recently, LLMs have shown impressive success on a wide range of tasks, including mathematical, using this approach.

-Paper [[1]](#1) demonstrates that by fine-tuning an autoregressive language model (GPT-Neo) on appropriately structured step-by-step demonstrations *in a text form*, it is possible to teach it to execute a mathematical task that has previously proved difficult for Transformers – longhand modulo operations – with a relatively small number of examples.
+For example, paper [[1]](#1) demonstrates that by fine-tuning an autoregressive language model (GPT-Neo) on appropriately structured step-by-step demonstrations **in a text form**, it is possible to teach it to execute a mathematical task that has previously proved difficult for Transformers – longhand modulo  operations – with a relatively small number of examples.

+Nevertheless, while LLMs can 'themselves' perform simple arithmetic operations, their performance falls dramatically when dealing with large numbers ([[6]](#6)).
+In fact, even when fine-tuning a PaLM-based model on 164B tokens of explicit mathematical content, one of its two most common failures is “incorrect calculation” [[7]](#7).

+That's why it is worth considering a slightly different approach.
-Other two papers [[2]](#2) and [[3]](#3) go in approximately in the same direction but use few-shot prompting ([4]](#4), [5]](#5)), namely , some *algorithmic form* of prompts.
+Papers [[2]](#2) and [[3]](#3) go in approximately in the same direction but use few-shot prompting in some **algorithmic form** ([[4]](#4), [5]](#5)).

+- Proposed in [[3]](#3) approach uses the LLM to read natural language problems and generate programs as the intermediate reasoning steps, but offloads the solution step to a runtime (**Python interpreter**)

+- Proposed in [[2]](#2) approach combines an LLM that can incrementally formalize word problems as a set of variables and equations with an external **symbolic solver** that can solve them

+It has been shown in [[2]](#2) that their approach is more effective for more difficult problems that require declarative reasoning while the results on simple tasks like ours (addition of two long integers) [[2]](#2) and [[3]](#3) show comparable results.

+Moreover, since python 3 has no more limit to value of integers(https://docs.python.org/3/whatsnew/3.0.html#integers), in this approach there disappear almost all limits for the length of numbers to sum.

+**That's why my first solution was mostly inspired by and based on paper [[3]](#3)**